SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND_PROCESS.md

 Both the CPU and GPU backends use per-band parallel stroke expansion - the CPU via `DefaultRasterizer.RasterizeStrokeRows` and the GPU via `StrokeExpandComputeShader`.
-Both share the same `StrokeEdgeFlags` enum and `DashPathSplitter` (in the core project).
+Both share the same `StrokeEdgeFlags` enum and `SplitPathExtensions.GenerateDashes` (in the core project).
 The CPU backend fuses stroke expansion directly into the rasterizer's band loop, while the GPU backend uses a separate compute dispatch that writes outline edges into pre-allocated per-band output slots sized by `ComputeOutlineEdgesPerCenterline()`.